AnnaDobrucki/Portfolio-Project-3/README.md

 * Go to the Heroku Dashboard.
 Create new apllication
 * Add Config Var's for Creds and Port 8000
 * Add build packs of Python and NodeJS in sequence
+* Link repository from GitHub to Heroku
 * Go to deploy page, select auto deployment
 * Deploy Main Branch

-Link the Heroku app to the repository.
-Click on Deploy.

 ## Credits
 Through-out building I predominantly used my knowledge gained from [Code Institue's Diploma Course](https://codeinstitute.net/full-stack-software-development-diploma/).
 As well as multiple other sources: